Azure/Azure-Sentinel/DataConnectors/CohesitySecurity/Helios2Sentinel/IncidentConsumer/readme.md

 ## Post Publishing Steps
 1. In the [Function App](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp) window choose IncidentConsumer.
 2. Click on _Configuration_ to see the _IncidentConsumer | Configuration_ window.
 3. Set the following parameters in the _Application Settings_ tab to the corresponding values you created in the __Publishing Prerequisites__ above.
-If you don't see one of these settings, then press the _+New Application Setting_ button and create it ([details](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal)).
+If you don't see all or one of these settings, then press the _+New Application Setting_ button and create them ([details](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal)).
 * _AzureWebJobsStorage_: The queue connection string.
 * _workspace_: Your workspace name.
 * _ClientId_: Your client id from your registered app.